bwv988/datascience-playground/README.md

 The below is currently a work-around to inject Hive-related config into Zeppelin **after** it has been started, by PUTting config details into the Zeppelin's interpreter REST API.

-So, after the sandbox has fully started and Zeppelin is up and running, execute the following command:
+So, after the playground has fully started and Zeppelin is up and running, execute the following command:

 ```bash
 docker exec -it zeppelin bash